-Having held the post of treasurer at 1MCB Chambers for years 2015-2019, Raj is now joint Deputy Head of Chambers.
+Rajesh is formerly treasurer and joint deputy head of 1MCB Chambers.
 He has also been a director of an AIM-listed investment company where he took charge of the renewable energy portfolio.
 This has given him insight into business and organisational structures, which he uses when advising on business applications.

 He has lectured extensively in the UK and internationally on a wide variety of legal issues, including immigration and asylum law and freedom of expression (Bar of Armenia), enforcement of European court judgments (human rights organisation in Turkey), minority linguistic rights (European Parliament), women’s and children’s rights in areas of conflict (cross-border conference to NGOs working in Kurdish regions).
 He has chaired these cross-border conferences on an annual basis from 2009 to 2012 in regions in south-east Turkey and Iraqi Kurdistan.
 He has had several reports published as a trial and human rights observer.

 Rajesh is also an accredited mediator and accepts instructions in civil and commercial mediation.